According to research by Sophos, 32% of people advising others on cyber security matters fail to recognize today’s basic threats.

-As a business owner or IT decision-maker looking for cybersecurity services, how can you identify the qualified providers?
+With the growing national attention on cyber security, it’s no surprise that opportunists are flocking to capitalize on fresh business opportunity.
+As a business owner or IT decision-maker looking for cyber security services, how can you identify the qualified providers?

 One way to assess their skills is to perform a quick online search of the company for potential breaches.
 After all, if they can’t protect themselves, they may expose your information, or worse, provide an uncontrolled remote conduit to your network (as happened in the Target data breach).